codehag/TC39-Panel-Prep/2018/FINAL_DRAFT.md

 ## Gentle intro:
 _Purpose: Get the audience up to speed, so that no one feels left behind._

-Estimated time: 10~ minutes
+Estimated time: 5~ minutes

 ### Topics:
+- Name, who you represent, feature you are most excited about
 - What is TC39 and what does it do?
-- Who are the members?
+- four stages quickly
 - what is consensus?
-- what is your experience working on new features for the language (how did you get involved, features you feel strongly about, etc)

 #### (Community) Questions:

+- Patrick Brosset
+@patrickbrosset
+What are some of the most exciting features coming next? #tc39panel

+- selbekk @
+@selbekk
+What’s your favorite JavaScript function? #tc39panel

-- @chekofif
+- Moritz
-  Where does the line between library and language feature get drawn?
-For example, should, or not, observable be added to the standard?#tc39qs

-- How do you read proposals?
-Lupe
+@moritz_kn
+is javascript evolving at the right speed?
+Are new features sufficiently integrated with other new and existing features?

 ## In-depth discussion:
 _Purpose: Get into some interesting discussions.
 This will be pretty free-form.
 We could gently ramp into the discussion by starting with some personal experience stuff and then move into technical territory._

-Estimated time: 10~ minutes
+Estimated time: 15~ minutes

 ### Topics:
 - What are the main language features that are under development?